FIU Future Shorelines Project

 Funding

 Initial funding was provided by the US Environmental Protection Agency Region 4 under the Wetland Development Program, with in-kind contributions from Florida International University and our project partners.
+Subsequent support was provided by the Florida Department of Environmental Protection.

 Contact